iionly/Elgg_1.8_elggx_fivestar/README.txt

 Installation:

-1. Copy the elggx_fovestar folder into the mod directory of your Elgg installation,
+1. Copy the elggx_fivestar folder into the mod directory of your Elgg installation,
 2. Enable the plugin in the admin section of your site,
 3. Configure then the plugin settings (section "Administer" - "Utilities" - "Elggx Fivestar").
 At least it's necessary to add the rating widget to some views for the Elggx Fivestar plugin being useable.
 Via the plugin settings you can add the rating widget to some pre-defined default views.
 In the following is described in detail how the configuration of the rating widget for more views works in detail.